-- PSS A1 Company Cost Rates and Overheads - PSS A2 Company Price Breakdown Form - PSS A2 Exhibit A Other Cost Element Details (if applicable) - PSS A2 Exhibit B Travel and subsistence plan - PSS A8 Manpower & Price Summary per WP - Note that the PSS form templates can be downloaded from esa-star Publication at .
-Each of the PSS forms must be signed. - Note for co-funded activity, the PSSA2, Exhibit A and Exhibit B and PSSA8 should present the total cost of the activity including the co-funded amount.
+- PSS A1 Company Cost Rates and Overheads - PSS A2 Company Price Breakdown Form - PSS A2 Exhibit A Other Cost Element Details (if applicable) - PSS A2 Exhibit B Travel and subsistence plan - PSS A8 Manpower & Price Summary per WP - Note that the PSS form templates can be downloaded from esa-star Publication at <a href="https://esastar-publication.sso.esa.int/supportingDocumentation under Reference Documentation/Administrative Documents/PSS Forms/Issue 5.
+Each of the PSS forms must be signed. - Note for co-funded activity, the PSSA2 Exhibit A and Exhibit B, and PSSA8 should present the total cost of the activity including the co-funded amount.
 No profit can be charged on co-funded activity.
 The amount co-funded by the Tenderer shall not include any additional co-financing from other public R&D or other public programmes.
 The difference between the total cost of the activity and the total price of the present Contract shall be funded by the Contractor through [its internal funds/or specify as required], and shall not be recharged to the Agency in other Contracts, nor in the form of overhead. - For fully funded activity, the profit shall not exceed eight percent (8%) of the base cost defined in item no. 9 of PSS A2 form, issue 5 ("Company Price Breakdown Form").